Tomekske/Picturebot-deprecated/README.md

 # Picturebot
+> Depricated, working on a new software stack :warning:

 Picturebot is photo organizer app which allows the user to organize photos in a proper way.
 It allows the user to easily add pictures to a shoot whereas the shoot is stored within a workspace.